 Important: RKE add-on install is only supported up to Rancher v2.0.8

-If you are currently using the RKE add-on install method, see Migrating from an HA RKE Add-on Install for details on how to move to using the helm chart.
+If you are currently using the RKE add-on install method, see Migrating from a Kubernetes Install with an RKE Add-on for details on how to move to using the helm chart.

 If you’re using RKE to install Rancher, you can use directives to enable API Auditing for your Rancher install.
 You can know what happened, when it happened, who initiated it, and what cluster it affected.
 API auditing records all requests and responses to and from the Rancher API, which includes use of the Rancher UI and any other use of the Rancher API through programmatic use.